 The Straight Talking Group is an expert user group of individuals using AAC.
-The group meet fortnightly in the University of Dundee’s School of Computing, working with researchers to evaluate and develop AAC technology and supporting the teaching activities in the School.
+The group meet fortnightly at the University of Dundee’s Discipline of Computing, working with researchers to evaluate and develop AAC technology and supporting the teaching activities in the School of Science and Engineering and the wider University.

 Dundee has a long history of AAC research and some of the members of STG have been involved in a number of projects over many years, such as PAL, TALK & Scriptalker.
 Some of the research has been developed into commercial AAC systems through our industrial collaborators.